fietec/jexc.h/README.md

 # jecx.h

-A simple streaming json lexer used by [cson.h](https://github.com/fietec/cson.h).
+A simple streaming json lexer written in C and used by [cson.h](https://github.com/fietec/cson.h).

 ## Usage
 ```c